wp-plugins/magic-action-box/readme.txt

 Developer: Prosulum
 Tags: opt in, call to action, aweber, email, email marketing, form, mailing list, marketing, newsletter, webform, mailchimp, constant contact
 Requires at least: 3.1
-Tested up to: 3.4.2
+Tested up to: 3.5.1
-Stable tag: 2.9
+Stable tag: 2.11

-Magic Action Box is an easy to use but powerful lead generation plugin.
+Magic Action Box is an easy to use but powerful lead generation plugin that let's you create opt-in forms similar to the Derek Halpern feature box from Social Triggers.

 == Description ==

 Magic Action Box is an easy to use but powerful lead generation plugin that lets you create a focused and high converting action box in minutes.
+It let's you create opt-in forms similar to the Derek Halpern feature box from Social Triggers.

 Some features: